Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-If the free component of $\G $ is too small, then clearly $\Cgf $ might loose a lot of information.
-In the extreme non-free case, namely when $\G $ is a group, the gray ideal is clearly the whole of $\Cg $, and hence $\Cgf $ reduces to zero.
-One would therefore prefer to consider this construction only for groupoids whose free component is not too small, such as for topologically free groupoids.
+If the free component of $\G $ is too small, then clearly $\Cgf $ might lose a lot of information.
+In the extreme non-free case, namely when $\G $ is a group, the {gray} ideal is clearly the whole of $\Cg $, and hence $\Cgf $ reduces to zero.
+One would therefore prefer to consider this construction only for groupoids whose free component is not too small, such as for topologically free groupoids, which is precisely the case we are interested in this work.

+See section \ref{KMSection} below for an alternative version of the essential algebra in case $\G$ fails to be topologically free.

-The occurrence of the full groupoid C*-algebra in the above construction suggests that there should be a reduced version of $\Cgf $, built by moding out the gray ideal of $\Cgr $, instead.
+The occurrence of the full groupoid C*-algebra in the above definition might suggest that there is a reduced version of $\Cgf $, built by moding out the {gray} ideal of $\Cgr $, instead.
 However the following result shows that there isn't.